-So what are doctors to do, when parents come to them asking them to prescribe cannabis to their one year old child?
-This is not a talk about the wholesale legalisation of marijuana but about how, once again, we need to take a closer look at the evidence.
+So what are doctors to do when parents come to them asking them to prescribe cannabis to their one-year-old child?
+This is not a talk about the wholesale legalisation of marijuana but about how, once again, we must take a closer look at the evidence.

-This double-blinded, placebo controlled trial reported in last years NEJM sets the scene for the the potential beneficial effects of cannabidiols.
+This double-blinded, placebo-controlled trial reported in last year’s NEJM sets the scene for the potential beneficial effects of cannabidiol.

 Go ahead and watch the talk…

 Unveiling the Potential of Cannabinoids in Epilepsy Management

 Epilepsy, a complex neurological disorder characterized by recurrent seizures, presents a formidable challenge for patients and medical professionals.
 While traditional antiepileptic drugs (AEDs) have demonstrated efficacy, the emergence of cannabinoids as a potential therapeutic option has ignited curiosity within the medical community.